 - Sustainability studies minor

 Note that the College of Food, Agricultural & Natural Resource Sciences offers learning abroad courses during winter break May term, summer session, as well as fall and spring semester.
 Check out their college and departmental websites to learn more about these programs.
-Nearly all of their programs are open to Geography & BSE majors, but check with the instructor/department offering the course to make sure you have completed any pre-requsites.
+Nearly all of their programs are open to Geography & BSE majors but check with the instructor/department offering the course to make sure you have completed any pre-requisites.

 Learning Abroad Center